NishilAmin1213/COMP0110-Experimental-Script-Repo/README.md

 #### deprecated_terms.py & utils.py
 These two files are not to be run on their own and are used by the other python files, so will be required when running the other python files in this project

-#### Notes
-All the supporting datasets and results have been included in this repository so there is no specific order to run these python files.

-In the case that the pkl files are not downloaded locally you can still run the entire project over the secondary dataset.

-'utils.py', 'deprecated_terms.py' and 'secondary_functions.json' will still be needed and the files should be run as-is in the following order:
-* build_secondary_dataset.py
-* prompting_pipeline.py
-* output_averaged_results
-* calcualte_dataset_statistics